tqgminh/aspect_detection_weakly_supervised/README.md

 # Keyword Extraction

 From an amount of labeled data, we can get a list of keywords automatically.
-To extract a list of keywords for each aspect, I use a variant of the **clarity** scoring function which was first introduced in information retrieval by Cronen-Townsend et at. ([paper](https://dl.acm.org/doi/10.1145/564376.564429)).
+To extract a list of keywords for each aspect, I use a variant of the **clarity** scoring function which was first introduced in information retrieval by Cronen-Townsend et al. ([paper](https://dl.acm.org/doi/10.1145/564376.564429)).
 The method is implemented in detail in `get_seeds.ipynb`.

 # Dataset